damisparks/damisparks.com/content/blog/how-to-provision-a-node-app-on-amazon-eks-using-terraform.md

 description: In this article, I will show you how to provision a Node app on Amazon EKS using Terraform.
 ---

+# How to provision a Node app on Amazon EKS using Terraform

 I am writing this article to show you how to provision a Node app on Amazon EKS using Terraform.
 I got the idea from an interview for a Senior Node Backend Engineer position at an AWS company.
 The question is to create a Node app on Amazon EKS using Terraform.
 I had never used Terraform before, so I had to learn it from scratch.
 I found it very interesting and decided to write an article about it.

 In this article, I am assuming you know about [AWS EKS](https://aws.amazon.com/eks/), [Terraform](https://www.terraform.io/) and how to set them up.
 If you don't, I recommend you read about them before reading this article.